gluzangi/vagrant-devops/README.md

 - Use Ansible to install:
     - HTTP Server
+    - Use git to manage changes and version based deployment eg WordPress source code for this example
 - Optional : Create 2 ec2 web nodes and add ELB at the front as a reverse proxy

 ### Additional notes: